jbmokuz/pocket-monster-of-the-week/Playbooks/ghost.md

 ---

 ### ☒ Levitate
 > You can float up to 10ft off the ground.
-You may move freely through solid objects.
 You are Immune to ground type moves.

 ### ☐ Cursed Body
 > Pokemon may not attack you with the same attack twice in a row (even if they attack another target between attacks)